alegunta-git/turbo-guide/books/quotes.md

 * Tiny drops of writing become puddles become rivulets become  streams become deep ponds
 * "Less quantity.
 More focus.
 Higher quality."
 * "being busy is not the same as being productive.""
+* Time plus direction equals speed.
+* "You are the problem, and you are the solution."
+* “Worrying is like paying a debt you don’t owe.” -Mark Twain

 ## Productivity Hacks